upperlinecode/intro-se-1-oo-cli-videogame/README.md

 5. At the end of each fight, nothing happens to make the fight worthwhile.
 Should players get gold?
 Should they get experience points that contribute towards a level up?
 ---

 6. Right now, the players' stats are set in stone.
 If a player levels up, their stats should go up too.
+Let's write a more specific level_up method for our Player class that in some way increases player stats when they level up.
     * Now we've created *another* problem.
 If the main character levels up, the enemies get too easy.
 As you get more powerful, the enemies should too, right?
 ---